jovandeginste/jovandeginste.github.io/_drafts/2016-04-29-puppet-mcollective-rundeck.md

 The question kept nagging me: what was mCollective's added value here?
 It gives me a list of nodes with metadata.
 But the metadata actually comes from puppet and facter.
 Metadata that happened to be stored in the PuppetDB...

-So I did a quick search and found a solution: [puppetdb2-rundeck](https://github.com/sirloper/puppetdb2-rundeck)
+So I did a quick search and found a possible solution: [puppetdb2-rundeck](https://github.com/sirloper/puppetdb2-rundeck)

 This is a Sinatra app, providing a REST-bridge between PuppetDB and Rundeck.
-Without any additional config, I could start the app, and `curl` returned the list of servers found in PuppetDB with some metadata.
+Without any additional config, I could start the app on the same server running PuppetDB, and `curl` returned the list of servers found in PuppetDB with some metadata.
 Great!

 I changed the Rundeck project's node source to "url" and pointed it to the Sinatra app.
 Refreshing the node list took a few seconds, and then gave me a full list, complete with metadata filters.
 To make sure this keeps working, I added the Ruby script and the Sinatra config to puppet, and included a Systemd unit file to control it.